PQ19 | Workshop and volunteering experience

-Taking into consideration my love for scale modelling, this workshop was particularly appealing to me because it also approached the exact opposite problem I had observed during my internship in 2017 with the Red Ladder Theatre Company in Leeds, U.K. - how to scale down a production, to facilitate touring in small and unconventional venues.
-I had gotten face to face with the problems and opportunities scaling down can create and therefor I was curious to find out how it would be possible to scale up a production without making the mistake of just "filling in" the space with frivolous elements.
+Taking into consideration my love for scale modelling, this workshop was particularly appealing to me because it also approached the exact opposite problem I had observed during my internship in 2017 with the Red Ladder Theatre Company in Leeds, U.K.: how to scale down a production to facilitate touring in small and unconventional venues.
+I had gotten face to face with the problems and opportunities scaling down can create and was therefore curious to find out how it would be possible to scale up a production without making the mistake of just "filling in" the space with frivolous elements.

 I was so looking forward to participating in this workshop that I immediately booked my trip after being accepted as a participant.

 A few months later, June 2019 finally arrived.
 For the workshop I had prepared a 1:50 scale model of the set I had made for Exímia Sociedade, a play by Funâmbula_Grupo Criativo staged at the tiniest theatre venue I know in Porto - the Sala de Bolso of ASSéDIO Teatro.